 Figure 9.
-MOT record relative to the Holocene from the Kr/N_2 ratios in comparison with other climate records.
-The EDC record is based on 85 samples, displayed as orange boxes, with the exception of (except one outlier at 638 kyr BP, which was printed indicated in grey).
+MOT record relative to the Holocene from the Kr/N2 ratios in comparison with other climate records.
+The EDC record is based on 85 samples, displayed as orange boxes, with the exception of one outlier at 638 kyr BP, which was printed in grey.
 The uncertainty is shown as described in section 2.3. a) Deep ocean reconstructions from a global compilation of 49 paired planktic δ^{18} O records are shown in darkblue (Shakun et al., 2015).
-Given in cyan is the benthic Mg/Ca derived temperature from Elderfield et al. (2012). b) The CO_2 record is based on measurements from the EDC and Vostok ice core (Nehrbass-Ahles et al., 2020; Bereiter et al., 2015; Lüthi et al., 2008; Petit et al., 1999). c) Antarctic temperatures are taken from Parrenin et al. (2013).
+Given in cyan is the benthic Mg/Ca derived temperature from Elderfield et al. (2012). b) The CO2 record is based on measurements from the EDC and Vostok ice core (Nehrbass-Ahles et al., 2020; Bereiter et al., 2015; Lüthi et al., 2008; Petit et al., 1999). c) Antarctic temperatures are taken from Parrenin et al. (2013).
 Red shaded bars and MIS numbers on top indicate interglacials according to Masson-Delmotte et al. (2010).

-Atlantic commonly known as Heinrich event 11 (Capron et al., 2014).
-The subsequent release of heat from the ocean after AMOC resumed led to a MOT decrease of $\sim 1^{\circ}$ C with stable MOT only reached after 127 kyr BP.
+the highest CO_2 values during the last 800 kyr, coeval with the highest CH_4 levels (Loulergue et al., 2008) and warm Antarctic temperatures, providing an excellent chronological constraint for the timing of AMOC resumption.
+An intriguing hypothesis for the high values at the onset of interglacial MIS 9.3 is therefore that the MOT overshoot observed at the final phases of terminations IV is also a result of a long period of freshwater-induced AMOC suppression and deep water mass reorganization (Ganopolski and Brovkin, 2017) that only ended with the AMOC resumption at that time.
+This suggests, similar to the case in

-A similar but even more pronounced ocean warming feature is found in our new data during interglacial MIS9.3.
-Here the samples later in the interglacial (329 and 330 kyr BP) show within uncertainty the same temperatures as the Holocene, however, the very early interglacial samples (334 and 335 kyr BP) show 1.8 ± 0.4°C warmer MOTs than the Holocene.
-In lineSimilarly, global deep ocean temperatures for early MIS9.3 compiled from marine sediment records in the study by Shakun et al. (2015) are intermittently nearly 2°C warmer than the Holocene.
-Our two early MIS9.3 samples occur also in parallel to a rapid CO2 and CH4 increase at the very end of termination IV.
-At the onset of interglacial MIS 9.3, Nehrbass-Ahles et al. (2020) measured the highest CO2 values during the last 800 kyr, coeval with the highest CH4 levels (Loulergue et al., 2008) and warm Antarctic temperatures, providing an excellent chronological constraint for the timing of AMOC resumption.
-An intriguing hypothesis for the high values at the onset of interglacial MIS 9.3 is therefore that the MOT overshoot observed at the final phases of terminations IV is also a result of a long period of freshwater induced preceding period of freshwater-induced AMOC suppression and deep water mass reorganization (Ganopolski and Brovkin, 2017) that only ended with the AMOC resumption at that time.
-This suggests, similar to the case in MIS 5.5, that MOT was still elevated by the reduced AMOC in the millennia before and was able to regain interglacial levels several millennia after the rapid CO2 and CH4 increases.
+5 (Ganopolski and Brovkin, 2017) that only ended with the AMOC resumption at that time.
+This suggests, similar to the case in MIS 5.5, that MOT was still elevated by the reduced AMOC in the millennia before and was able to regain interglacial levels several millennia after the rapid CO_2 and CH_4 increases.
 This emphasizes the transient character of this feature and the role of increasing AMOC on Antarctic and ocean temperature as well as on marine and terrestrial biogeochemical cycles.